 British MPs condemn the deadly missile attack on Camp Liberty resulting in death of 23 camp residents.

 We were just informed that there was yet another rocket attack on Camp Liberty, where members of Iran's democratic opposition, the PMOI, were forced to move in 2012 after assurances of protection by the UN and the US government.
 And yet we were waiting to see these promises to be fulfilled when this 4th deadly attack on Camp Liberty took place this evening local time, (29 October 2015).

-The British Parliamentary Committee for Iran Freedom (BPCIF) is extremely concerned by the alarming recent rise in executions in Iran, especially during the weeks following the nuclear deal between Iran and world's six major powers.
+The British Parliamentary Committee for Iran Freedom (BPCIF) is alarmed over the recent spike in the number of executions in Iran, especially the use of death penalty against minors.

 A vast array of MPs and Peers from all major parties on Monday, October 19, took part in a conference in the House of Commons to discuss the underlying reasons for increased executions in Iran and the future consequences of the deteriorating human rights situation in that country.